hyperandroid/AsyncHelper/README.md

  * increment REDIS for API call track

 which if you need to know when all this has been done, successfully or not, is a nightmare.

-And to be able to have all this executed at the same time under control Again, not to mention error control flow.
+And to be able to have all this executed at the same time under control

+Again, not to mention error control flow.

 Again, not to mention timeout constraints (you really don't want this to take more than 2000 milliseconds)

+And then:
-And how about having both use cases running at the same time.
+* how about having both use cases running at the same time ?
-And how about not having more than 4 of these (remember, scarce database connection number ?) running at the same time
+* how about not having more than 4 of these (remember, scarce database connection number ?) running at the same time ?

 # AsyncHelper

 AsyncHelper is a general purpose library to handle asynchronous processing in nodejs.
-The system works with Future objects as the base for message passing and synchronization.

-The goal is to expose a clean interface, not only for code readability, but to keep under control all the asynchronous operations that could eventually span in the lifecycle of a node js application.
+The goal is to expose a clean interface, not only for code readability, but to keep under control all the synchronous operations that could eventually span in the lifecycle of a node js application, and to keep scarce resources under fine control.

  The library relies on the concept of a `Condition` for signaling asynchronous code activity and a `Future` returned to the developer, so she can be notified about computation results.

 The `Condition` allows to choreograph complex operations and have a fast short-circuit mechanism to allow your